kth-step/HOL4P4/README.md

 ## Installation
+To set up the development environment, you can either use the provided Docker image or build it from scratch.

+### Using Docker
+TODO: ADD docker steps here.

+### Manual Installation
-Installation instructions for Ubuntu can be found in [INSTALL.md](INSTALL.md).
+instructions for Ubuntu can be found in [INSTALL.md](INSTALL.md).

 ## Papers